elgalu/slurmops/CONTRIBUTING.md

 #### Manual tbump release

-First make sure you're on a release branch, e.g. `git checkout -b release-0.0.1` .
-And that the release branch is pushed (tracked) in origin, else you'll get `does not track anything` error.
-Finally bump with `tbump "0.0.1"`
+Finally bump with `tbump "0.0.1"` , this will also publish to <https://pypi.org/project/slurmops>

 #### Additional notes on tbump